 Lured by deep powder, foreigners are investing in the Aspen of Japan

 Nature lovers and downhill aficionados have long answered the siren call of Niseko's mountains.
-With an average snowfall of 15 meters (49 feet) per year, Mount Niseko Annupuri is synonymous with the deep, fluffy powder unrivaled in this part of the world.
+With an average snowfall of 15 metres per year, Mount Niseko Annupuri is synonymous with the deep, fluffy powder unrivalled in this part of the world.

 In recent years, the area has become a magnet for international capital.
 Chalerm Yoovidhya, the Thai heir to the Red Bull drink empire, has commissioned a chalet designed by Japanese architect Kengo Kuma, according to industry insiders.
 Chains like Ritz-Carlton, Hyatt and Hilton are planning or have already opened hotels.